Tastings Presented for You

 In this lesson we will cover the history and diversity of the most famous wine producing country.
 A guide to Bordeaux, Burgundy, the Rhone, Loire and Alsace and why these regions are so famous.

 With European wine being dominated by the big three of France, Italy and Spain it is easy to forget the other wonderful wine producing nations on the continent.
-Here we will delve into the more interesting and unusual producers in Europe.
+Here we will delve into some of the more interesting and unusual producers around the world.

 Most of us love Champagne, but very few of us really understand it.
 We will cover not just the great Champagnes, but also the wonderful sparkling wines that are also available.
 Importantly, we will cover the different methods of producing a wine that ‘Tastes like stars.’